gymrek-lab/gymreklab.github.io/doc/WDL.rst

   that is a compound type (struct, map, array, object).
 * While structs can contain members of multiple types, maps cannot, and so to create such a struct it must be assigned from an object literal and not a map literal.
+* dxCompiler will not allow casts from Strings to Ints implicitly (Cromwell allows this implicit cast).
+  But WDL 1.0 has no support for explicit casts, so this is just impossible with dxCompiler and WDL 1.0.
+  If you want to read a data structure of Ints, use read_json().